SuperCarryDFY/Blog/content/page/about/index.md

 Hey, welcome to Dai Fengyuan's blog!

 I am an undergraduate student from SHU, majoring in Computer Science.

-Fortunately, I am doing internship jobs at Milab, Westlake University simultaneously.

-At present, my research field is Few-Shot Learning and Segmentation.
+Simultaneously, I am doing internship jobs at Milab, Westlake University.
+My research field is compositional zero-shot learning and reinforcement learning (still a beginner).
 I built this website mainly because I needed the motivation to write down the key point of the paper I had read.
 If I have any other ideas later, I will post them here.

-Later the website will support a comment system, so you will be able to leave your idea here.

-If you want to contact me, please email me at da1cantst0p@gmail.com or find me on Wechat.
+If you want to contact me, please email me at [da1cantst0p@gmail.com](mailto:da1cantst0p@gmail.com) or find me on WeChat.
 My Wechat ID is DaiBaoSuperrrr (please indicate your purpose).